-The survey-based approach calculates travel costs primarily with a travel survey dataset, in Portland's case, the Oregon Travel Activity Survey (OTAS) data.
+The survey-based approach calculates travel costs primarily with a travel survey dataset, in Portland's case, the Oregon Household and Activity Survey (OHAS) data (OMSC, 2011).
 The survey was conducted in 2011 covering the whole state of Oregon.
-The home-based trips are classified into four different types, including home-based work (HBW), home-based shopping (HBS), home-based recreation (HBR), and home-based other (HBO), while non-home-based trips are excluded.
-Households are classified into 3 income groups: low income, middle-income, and high income.
+The home-based trips are classified into four different types: Home-Based Work (HBW), Home-Based Shopping (HBS), Home-Based Recreation (HBR) and Home-Based Other (HBO), while non-home-based trips are excluded.
+Households are classified into 3 income groups: low-income, middle-income, and high-income.
 To be consistent with the classification used in Metro's travel demand model, data from which is used in the cluster-based approach, we use the same classification thresholds of \$25K, \$25-50K, and \$50K+ in 1994 dollars.
-All steps of the survey-based approach are implemented in tci/code/survey directory.
+All steps of the survey-based approach are implemented in the tci/code/survey directory (https://github.com/cities-lab/tci/tree/master/code/survey).
 The inputs for the survey-based approach are listed in Appendix A.

 Step 1.
-Prepare the survey data for TCI computation: classify income groups for each household and identify household characteristics and trip purpose
+Prepare the survey data for TCI computation: Classify each household by income group, and identify household characteristics and trip purpose

-Total 2010 household income (the INCOME field in the OTAS data) is used to classify households into three income groups: low income (<\$35K), middle-income (\$35-75K), and high income (\$75K+)4.
-Two additional household characteristics are used for the Portland application include traffic district of household residence and household size, both of which is available in the 2011 OTAS data.
-We directly use the trip purpose information processed and prepared by ODOT TPAU staff and consultants.
-We also retain the household weights (HHWGT) provided in the OTAS data for later use.
+Total 2010 household income (the INCOME field in the OHAS data) is used to classify households into three income groups: low-income (<\$35K), middle-income (\$35-75K), and high-income (\$75K+)4.
+Two additional household characteristics are used for the Portland application: traffic district of household residence and household size, both of which are available in the 2011 OHAS data.
+We directly use the trip purpose information processed and prepared by ODOT Transportation Planning Analysis Unit staff and consultants.
+We also retain the household weights (HHWGT) provided in the OHAS data for later use.